DataVizForAll/datavizforall.github.io/_pages/syllabus.md

 - Enrollment limited to 19 students.

 ### Community Learning Projects
-Each section has a Hartford-area community learning project and partner organization:
+Each section partners on a data project with a Hartford or CT organization:

 #### MW 10am - Project TBA